Bretton Woods international monetary system added the U.S. dollars to Gold as the only world

 workers.
 4) US loaned dollars to

-added even more dollars into the system which also flowed back to the US.
+added even more dollars into the world currency system which also flowed back to the US.

 dollars to gold at $35 per ounce.
 This dollar exchange standard

-The value of the convertible dollars became problematic during the 1960's because of US deficit problems caused by 1) President Johnson's war on poverty: Head Start, Job Corps, Food stamps, Medicaid, Funded Education, Job training , Direct Food Assistance and Direct Medical Assistance for about four million poor people.
-2) the Vietnam War borrowing cost of $500 billion. and countries were unhappy using the dollar.
+The value of the convertible dollars became problematic during the 1960's because of these US deficit problems.
+1) President Johnson's war on poverty: Head Start, Job Corps, Food stamps, Medicaid, Funded Education, Job training , Direct Food Assistance and Direct Medical Assistance for about four million poor people.
+2) Vietnam War borrowing cost of $500 billion and 3) Countries were unhappy using the U.S. dollar.
 Why?

-The US gold reserve of $30 billion were already backing existing dollars and the US government refused to slow US economic activity to protect the dollar by raising taxes.
-International pressure on the dollar caused by inflation caused massive gold outflows forcing the Nixon Shock which severed the dollar link to gold and eventually creating a floating value for gold and the US fiat dollar.
+The US gold reserve of $30 billion were already backing much more in existing dollars. and the U.S. government refused to slow US economic activity to protect the dollar by raising taxes.
+International pressure on the dollar created by inflation caused massive gold outflows.
+This resulted in the Nixon Shock which severed the dollar link to gold and eventually creating a floating value for gold and a US fiat dollar system.
 A new negotiated gold value for the was needed.

-To cushion the shock on US exporters a 10% surtax on all imports was instituted.
+To cushion the shock on U.S. exporters, a 10% surtax on all imports was instituted.
 Japan soon increased the Yen's value against the dollar by 7% meaning the US dollar price of Japanese goods had increased by 17%.
 Others would be forced to follow.
 Eventually individual countries negotiated an increase of the dollar value of their currencies by 3% to 8% depending on their US negotiation power.
 The dollar price of gold was also increased by 9%.
-So US imports became more expensive by 12% to 17%.
+So US imports became more expensive by 12% to 17% and import prices decreased by the same amount.
 In 1973 the value of the weaker dollar was set at $42 and then allowed to float with other currencies.
-Bretton Woods finally collapsed.
+This meant Bretton Woods finally collapsed.
 Nixon was happy because printing dollars to pay for stuff was now allowed.
 No gold needed.
 Nixon also abolished the International Monetary Fund’s international capital constraints that had allowed Arab oil producers to recycle their petrodollars into New York banks.
 The global ‘Petrodollar’ was born and would grow as countries with their own currency still needed dollars to buy oil.
 This massive invasion of petro dollars into the US Banking System would end up in a world economy that really didn't need them.
 Deep-Do-Do would result.
 See Long Decline-the Great British pound, Plaza Accord, Smithsonian Agreement

 Advantages of overvalued